Document Header

 ),

-See the 'readme.txt' file in the Extras/OptionMetaData folder for details on registering and using options in you plugin and extensions.
+See Administrator Options (found in the /Extras/OptionMetaData/readme.txt file) for details on registering and using options in you plugin and extensions.

 Extension Methods